STF1998/Desk20/report/evaluation.md

 ### Manual approach to testing

- Due to our target end user being the same demographic as every team member, we were fortunate to have abundance of possible end-users to test out Flocus on.
+ Due to our target end user being the same demographic as every team member, we were fortunate to have an abundance of possible end-users to test out Flocus.
 When setting out our usability and design testing plan, we wanted to focus on ensuring we had tested the following key points:

 - Users can complete the main action of using the visual aid as a study tool
 - Users can navigate the pages easily